-I was born in Kenya in 1960, where all until recently all my immediate family still lived – I was the only one who was not a Kenyan citizen.
+I was born in Kenya in 1960, where my immediate family continued to live – my mother lived in Mombasa until she died in 2015 and my sister lives in Nairobi.
 I first played rubber bridge at home with my family when I was a teenager, and remember supplementing my pocket-money playing with my grand-mother against her friends.
 I also used to play at the Visa Oshwal community centre in Mombasa, where they played "Stern" - a variant of the Vienna system using the 7-5-3-1 point count!
 Then I played at school for a few years, and we used to play in the Daily Mail Schools competition.
 The first game of duplicate I played was at Stamford Bridge Club, where they made schoolboys very welcome and offered us much-reduced table money.
 We were often standby pairs when there was a Simultaneous Pairs or other important event for which they wanted to avoid a half table.

 When I left school I came to London with the intention of becoming an accountant, but quickly changed my mind and took a degree in Sociology at the LSE.
 Later I worked in catering for a while before becoming a freelance photographer for twenty years.
 After school I didn't play bridge for fifteen years, knowing that when I started again it would be bound to take over my life - which indeed it did!

-My highlights as a bridge player were winning the Guardian Trophy with Paul Martin, and winning the Premier Life Masters Pairs three times in a row with Dom Goodwin.
+My highlights from the past as a bridge player were winning the Guardian Trophy with Paul Martin, and winning the Premier Life Masters Pairs three times in a row with Dom Goodwin.
 Dom & I were also in a Young Chelsea team that won the Garden Cities trophy a few years ago.
-They have been my two main regular partners, although nowadays I play more with Lorne Anderson, with whom I play regularly in his Young Chelsea Super League team.
+Nowadays my two main regular partners are Jonathan Lillycrop, one of my EBU colleagues, and Brian McGuire, with whom I play regularly in his Young Chelsea Super League team.

-Last updated: July 2017
+Last updated: November 2022

 Easter Congress Guardian Trophy winner: 2004